 Your first major stop on the road from Las Vegas is going to be Under Canvas Grand Canyon in Valle, Ariz.
 You’ll check in for two nights at this new glamping hot spot just 25 minutes from the South Rim entrance to Grand Canyon National Park.
 Despite its proximity to the park, it feels worlds away.
 Nestled in a pinon pine and juniper forest, it offers solitude from the 6.38 million people who visit the canyon every year.

 The giant white-tented lobby will wow you with its West Elm furnishings.
-So will your safari-style tent with high-end mattresses, sheets and decor.
-You can eat breakfast and dinner at the camp’s Embers Cafe, and there are a ton of free activities available to you on site, including live music, yoga classes, nature walks around the 160-acre property and arts and crafts.
+So will your safari-inspired tent with high-end mattresses, sheets and decor.
+You can eat breakfast and dinner at the camp’s Embers Restaurant, and there are a ton of free activities available to you on site, including live music, yoga classes, nature walks around the 160-acre property and arts and crafts.
 The concierge on-site will also book your off-site activities for you.

 Grand Canyon Highlights